javascript-tutorial/en.javascript.info/1-js/2-first-steps/15-while-for/article.md

     let input = prompt(`Value at coords (${i},${j})`, '');

-    // what if I want to exit from here?
+    // what if I want to exit from here to Done (below)?

   }
 }